Rakeela/dragora-notes/character-gallery.md

 * **Amadea**
   * Physics:  Extremely primitive environments are out, but most historic settings have sufficient technology.
   * Society:  Not fanatic egalitarianism.
 Amadea can exist anywhere from severely stratified to moderately egalitarian societies, but extreme egalitarianism bars the existence of the landlord-farmer.

 ---
+The following is for less forbidding transplant profiles.
+I may conceivably use the following in their original settings, but I'm adding notes for use in other settings as well.

+_Transplant Profile Gallery 2_
+ * **Ihroun:**
+	 * Physics:  Something needs to enable her isolation, and something needs to enable her rescue.
+Very advanced settings are good at enabling rescue, but would tend to block the initial isolation, whereas primitive settings are good at enabling isolation, but make the rescue improbable.
+	 * Society:  Ihroun can only exist in a flawed/incomplete sex-positive society.
+A complete sex-positive society would not contain the character of her father, but a sex-negative society would not contain the character of her rescuer!
+Nor would a sex-negative society tolerate Ihroun's ambivalently positive attitude towards sexuality.
+ * **Kettikita:**
+	 * Physics:  Advanced enough to have sports doctors.
+No other requirements.
+	 * Society:  Kettikita's transient social patterns can only exist in an urban society.

+---
 Back to [[Authors-Fiction]]